Ministries

 Sienna, Seth, Nathan, Benjamin

-Due to issues acquiring visas, in 2023 Jimmy and Erin moved from their previous location in South Asia to a new location in Southeast Asia.
-However, their mission remains the same—to help initiate and nurture church-planting movements among the unreached people groups in South Asia.
-From their base outside the country, they continue to partner with local believers to help create and distribute indigenous print, audio, and video content for evangelism, discipleship, and leader training, in order to equip them to reach their own people with the good news of Christ.
+In 2023, Jimmy and Erin moved from their previous location in South Asia to a new location in Southeast Asia after their applications for long-term visas were repeatedly denied.
+However, their mission remains the same—to help initiate and nurture church-planting movements among the unreached people groups in their former home country in South Asia.
+From their new base outside the country, they continue to partner with local believers to help create and distribute indigenous print, audio, and video content for evangelism, discipleship, and leader training, in order to equip them to reach their own people with the good news of Christ.
 This partnership is facilitated through Jimmy working remotely and also via trips back to South Asia.
 Jimmy also helps coach and encourage local believers as they distribute newly translated scripture resources and follow up with seekers.
-In 2024 Jimmy and Erin will also step into the role of leading and shepherding their organization’s field personnel in the South Asia area (a handful of missionaries in two countries).
+Since 2024, Jimmy and Erin also lead their organization’s field personnel in the South Asia area (missionaries in two countries including the country they used to serve in).

 Middle East & North Africa